 The invoice number of a pending invoice will not be taken from the main sequence.
 A temporary invoice number in the ‘draft_inv_' format will be assigned to it.

 The Add Charge to Invoice API call is used to add the line items to the invoice after you have calculated how much the customer needs to be charged.

 For subscription models that include add-ons as metered components, you can create and use non-recurring quantity based addons, and charge customers based on their usage.
 You just need to specify the total add-on quantity used.
 Use the Add Addon Charge to Invoice API call to do this.

 You can override the price of the addon(s) before appending it to the invoice by specifying a new price using the Add Addon Charge to Invoice API call.

 Once all the usage based charges have been added to the invoice, you can initiate the API call Collect Invoice to go ahead and post the charges.
 Chargebee will then close the invoice and simultaneously attempt to make a charge on the card that is on file.

 While closing the pending invoice, the invoice number will be assigned based on the current invoice number sequence.
 The invoice end date will also be updated with the date of closure.

-To add charge for the additional usage for limited number of customers or invoices, it can be done in the Chargebee site.
+You can add charge for the additional usage for limited number of customers or invoices in the Chargebee site.